XJingPKU/NEECF/README.md

 **Corresponding author:** Biao Zhu <biaozhu@pku.edu.cn>

-The manuscriot has been accepted by the Science of the Total Science on July 13, 2017
+The manuscriot has been accepted by the Science of the Total Environment on July 13, 2017

 **Citation:** Jing, X., Chen, X., Tang, M., Ding, Z., Jiang, L., Li, P., Ma, S., Tian, D., Xu, L., Zhu, J. and Ji, C., 2017.
 Nitrogen deposition has minor effect on soil extracellular enzyme activities in six Chinese forests.
-Science of The Total Environment, 607, pp.806-815.
+Science of the Total Environment, 607, pp.806-815.